asger-finding/tanktroubleaddons/README.md

 ## Useful tools for development

-Of course this all comes down to preference.
-I use Visual Studio Code on Windows with these useful extensions:
+Of course, this all comes down to preference.
+Your setup is completely up to you!
+I use Visual Studio Code on Windows with these useful extensions

-- Beautify
+- ESLint
+- EditorConfig for VS Code
 - Bracket Pair Colorizer 2
-- ESLint
-- GitHub Copilot (invite-only)
 - markdownlint
+- Beautify
 - GitLens
+- YAML
 - Material Icon Theme
-- Visual Studio IntelliCode
-- YAML
+- GitHub Copilot (invite-only)
-- EditorConfig for VS Code

-### Final notes
+## Final notes

-Thanks to samme from the Phaser project for helping me sort out my stupid-bugs.
-Thank you to the folks on Discord for helping me out with ideas and suggestions, and voting on my polls
-A heartfelt thanks goes out to the entire community who has supported TankTroubleAddons and my work for multiple years now.
-Were it not for the overwhelming encoragement from all you guys, I would've quit the project long, long ago.
+A heartfelt thank you goes out to everyone in the TankTrouble community.
-I couldn't have asked for a better community.
-This game has become a huge part of my life and has helped shape my roadmap for the future.
+This game has become a huge part of my life and has helped me shape my roadmap for the future.
 For the many years, thank you.
 May there be many more to come.